NabiaHani/NabiaHani/README.md

 - 🔭 I’m currently working on **Web Development**

-- 👨‍💻 All of my projects are available at [https://nabiahani.github.io/NABIAHANI-PORTFOLIO/](https://nabiahani.github.io/NABIAHANI-PORTFOLIO/)
+- 👨‍💻 All of my projects are available at [NH Portfolio](https://nabiahani-portfolio.vercel.app/)

 - 📫 How to reach me **nabiahani02@gmail.com**